PrimeTDMomega/recursive-convergence-property/README.md

 Thus, the theorem is proved that if an algorithm with N moves is repeated R times, the cube will come back to the initial position.

 ## RCP & God's Number : Are They Related ?

-The Repetition Convergence Property (RCP) and God's Number are two interconnected concepts that provide valuable insights into the nature of the Rubik's cube and its solvability.
+The Recursive Convergence Property (RCP) and God's Number are two interconnected concepts that provide valuable insights into the nature of the Rubik's cube and its solvability.
 While they may seem distinct at first glance, a deeper examination reveals a strong relationship between them.

 **1. Understanding RCP:** RCP refers to the fascinating property of the Rubik's cube where repeating a specific sequence of moves eventually leads to the convergence of configurations back to the initial state.
 In other words, after performing the same sequence of moves a certain number of times, the cube returns to the exact arrangement of colors it started with.
 RCP arises due to the finite number of possible configurations the cube can take on, as well as the reversibility of its moves.
 This property is fundamental to the cyclical behavior observed when solving the cube.